bradleykirby/WallaceTheme/README.md

 Wallace uses an API-first approach to rendering both on the server and client.
 You get all the performance of a single page app with all the SEO benefits and wp-admin compatibility of a traditional server-rendered theme.

 ## Installation
+A fully built and ready-to-install .zip will be provided soon.
+In the meantime you can build and install the project yourself by doing the following:

 Navigate to your WP theme directory and run:

 `git clone https://github.com/bkirby989/WallaceTheme`